Baroque trumpet: Construction

 Some baroque trumpets have been made using modern manufacturing methods, not the hand-hammered technique employed by master craftsmen such as Schnitzer, Haas, Hainlein, Ehe, and others.
 There is evidence, for example, that the bore anomalies of museum originals may favor certain notes, making it possible to "lip" the out-of-tune notes with greater ease.
 This characteristic is absent in factory-made instruments, with their geometrically perfect bore.
-Or made from gold and silver.

 Bore anomalies include (but are not limited to) imperfectly soldered seam tubing and telescoping joints.
 Each of the five joints — crook or bit to 1st yard; 1st yard to distal bow; distal bow to 2nd yard; 2nd yard to proximal bow; and proximal bow to bell section — represents a "choke-point", the upstream tubing being shrunk to telescope into the expanded downstream ferrule.
 The slight acoustical perturbations so produced suggest a further eroding of the harmonic series' rigidity, and a consequently greater flexibility is available to the player.
 As a side note, these joints are a friction fit without the use of solder.

 "Acoustically, the introduction of nodal vent holes, which need to be positioned relative to the total length of tubing, necessitates tuning slides (usually made from machine-drawn tubing), separate back bows, "yards" and mouth-pipes for different keys; meaning thicker walls, bows and variations in bore and conicity in the wrong places; needing compensation with a conical lead-pipe, which changes bell acoustics, and so on."

 Sound

-A natural trumpet is audibly different from a baroque one constructed with vents, even if the holes are covered, and when a vent is uncovered it is noticeably weaker and less resonant.
-Modern performers who choose to play vented instruments avoid the difficulty of vented notes being heard clearly, since baroque scores generally only use the particular out-of-tune notes in passing.

-"[Use is] negating the possibility of playing many of the articulations indicated by composers or using a wooden transposing mute."
+The sound of the baroque trumpet is noticeably different from the modern piston trumpet, with a slightly more muted sound.
+The biggest difference is that it is not quite as loud as a modern trumpet when playing on its own in a regular room, instead intended to be played in cathedrals.

 Posture

-Pictures of natural trumpet players show the instrument nobly pointing upwards, held in one hand.
-Baroque trumpets usually require two hands, with the instrument pointing downwards.
-The breathing space of the player is less open.
+The baroque trumpet is held supported by two hands while pointing downwards.
+The left hand supports the body of the instrument and the right hand sits over the holes.
+The back and shoulders should be straight, but not tense, and the posture should be relaxed to allow for open air flow.